Category Archives: Creative Process

 1805 The Shipwreck

-Over the ensuing years, Turner painted many subjects—natural, historical, and allegorical—often combining genres.
+Over the coming decades, Turner painted many subjects—natural, historical, and allegorical—often combining genres.
 Nearby is Hannibal Crossing the Alps in a Snow Storm.
 As I walk over, I move forward another seven years in Turner’s life to 1812.
 He began sketching the foreground figures in 1804, but a snowstorm he observed while visiting Yorkshire was his true inspiration.
-The painting was well received by the public, being thought ‘magnificent and sublime’, but something new is at work here.
+The painting was well received by the public, being thought ‘magnificent and sublime,’ but something new is at work here.
 Turner is changing and this painting is suggestive of what is to come.
 For instance, despite the fact that he is depicting the trials of an army, the human figures are marginalized.
 Nature is the star player.
 To allow the natural phenomena to burst forth on his canvas, Turner resorts to an unconventional composition, one without any geometric order and one that throws over the traditional rules.
 Turner’s skill with complex compositions was the stuff of legend even then, and he taught that subject as well as perspective at the Academy.
 Now, as he found himself moving toward his own special vision, his old ways of thinking about painting were expanding.
 The battle between the idea of order and his sense of the raw power inherent in his experience of light and movement had begun.
-In 1817 he resigned from teaching.
+In 1817, he resigned from teaching.

 Hannibal Crossing the Alps